Blog 5 Renters 5 Apply 5 2024 Definitive Guide: Moving to Canada from the US

 6. Treat the application like an immigration or job application

 Just as you would try to prove your worth as a contributing member of Canadian society or suitable employee, do the same for your landlord.
-Ask yourself, why would the landlord choose you over other candidates and then demonstrate why.
+Ask yourself why the landlord would choose you over other candidates and then demonstrate why.

 • The biggest differences in work life pertain to the benefits employees receive.